Wisdom/dev-docs/generators/output/sql-tables/overview.md

 ### Data Syncing SaaS Vendors
 Note: Requires setup of vendor secret API keys (auth tokens).
-Since this functionality is realtively speaking new, you should reach out to your assigned Wisdom account manager to discuess getting started with normalized vendor data.
+Since this functionality is relatively new, you should reach out to your assigned Wisdom account manager to discuss getting started with normalized vendor data.

 | Category | Vendor Name         | SQL Schema
 |----------|---------------------|----------------------------